-Image for page Peace Corps Alternatives.
-Location: Equatorial New Quinea.
+Image from Equatorial New Quinea.
 Photo by Christine Strater.

 Links